bcgov/moh-common-styles/README.md

 This library and the documentation are still very young and there are bound to be growing pains.
 The only way I can fix them is if you let

-If you find any mistakes with either this documentation or the underlying library please submit a [Pull Request on GitHub](https://github.com/bcgov/moh-common-styles/pulls).
+If you find any mistakes with either this documentation or the underlying library please submit an [Issue on GitHub](https://github.com/bcgov/moh-common-styles/issues).
 If, you can come ask me, Adam Coard, in person or drop me an email.